lukso-network/website-support-center/docs/general/faq/faq.md

 # FAQ

-## Does LUKSO have a grants programme?
+## Does LUKSO have a grants program?

 Yes, absolutely!
 Please go to our main page [here](https://lukso.network/grants) for more information and to apply!